Azure/azure-osconfig/docs/architecture.md

 - Retry failed requests on its own.
 The Management Modules can internally retry, the upper OSConfig stack, including the Orchestrator, should not automatically retry.
 - Create new or modify requests in a way that is incompatible with the MIM contracts with Management Modules.

-For IoT Hub and the Digital Twins:
+For remote management authorities:

-- The Orchestrator cannot change midway in the platform desired requests from the Twins and cannot change reported requests to the Twins - doing so violates the Twins-MIM contract.
+- The Orchestrator cannot change midway in the platform desired requests from the remote authority and cannot change reported requests to the remote authority - doing so violates the authority-MIM contract.
-- Once a desired object is set on the Twin, that object gets automatically re-applied to the device until it is corrected on the Twin by the remote authority.
-OSConfig can reject a desired payload but cannot correct that payload on the Twin.
-The device cannot change Desired Twin content.
+- Once a desired object is set by the remote authority, that object gets automatically re-applied to the device until it is corrected by the remote authority.
+OSConfig can reject a desired payload but cannot correct that payload at the remote authority.
+The device cannot change desired content.

 Special OSConfig Management Modules that implement more complex scenarios and only invoke other modules, without adding any other OS configuration of their own, can also orchestrate.